chraibi/chraibi.github.io/_posts/2016-11-17-markdownTopdf.md

 ## A typical  markdown file

-A markdown file used to document JuPedSim has three objects that need to be rendered correctly in the pdf file.
+A typical  markdown file may have three objects that need to be rendered correctly in the pdf file:

 - Images with liquid syntax